olextech/ukru/README.md

 # Russian keyboard layout for Mac OS with a country-neutral icon
 ![alt text](https://github.com/olextech/ukru/blob/main/assets/taskbar.png?raw=true)

 Russia uses the russian language as a weapon to justify war and killing of innocent people.
 There is no such thing as Russian World!
-The russian language is not the property of Russia and should not be associated with it.
+The russian language is not the property of Russia.
 Russia — is an aggressor and a threat to the entire civilized world.
 Glory to Ukraine! 🇺🇦

 ## Installation